HaiderZaidiDev/youtube-translate-and-summarize/README.md

 We found that many YouTube videos didn't have accurate transcriptions and translations, which serves as a very big barrier for people who have hearing disabilities.

 ## How it Works
 It uses modules to download youtube videos, change them to an audio format, and send it to Google's speech-to-text.
-It then grammar checks the transcription, translates it, and then summarizes it.
+It then grammar checks the transcription, translates it, and then summarize it.

 ![Demo Gif](https://i.imgur.com/BYgN2KO.gif)